Skip to content

 For the list of boards supported by the nRF Connect SDK, see the Board support page in the nRF Connect SDK documentation.

-Finding custom boards
+Finding new boards

 What are devices